 02.11.2015 - November is month of Climate Action

 01.11.2015 - Peipsi CTC is organizing educational kit workshops "You and me in the World of Stuff" in Mustvee, Alatskivi and Räpina gymnasiums, using Green Drama method

 Weekly challenge - stronger the habit.
 Try to be a better friend to the world for a week.

 20.10.2015 - SAME world project meeting and seminar; 20-23 October 2015, in Milano

 15.10.2015 - SAME world project starts global education workshops at schools.
 First workshops in Mustvee and Räpina gymnasiums will be organised in Green Drama method and touch the topic of (over) consumption and production.

 "S.A.M.E." stands for sustainability, awareness, mobilization and environment and is a project of twelve organizations from ten European countries.
 The project contributes to raise awareness of the relations between the global North and South with a focus on environmental and climate justice and sustainable lifestyle.

-What is a correlation between the climate change and migration?
+What is a correlation between climate change and migration?
 What is climate justice?
 Who are climate refugees?
-As a part of the project, these and other questions will be discussed prior at schools.
+As a part of the project, these and other questions will be discussed prior to schools.
 With workshops, summer camps and plays, twelve European organizations want to sensitize young people about the issues of climate justice in their countries.
 Networking and exchange of methods an